aaronkaplan/open-recursor-check/README.md

 	test:DNS Recursor, ip: 193.238.156.5, result:False
 	test:DNS Recursor, ip: 193.238.156.6, result:False

-Terminate the scan with Ctrl-C or Ctrl-Z and kill %1
+Terminate the scan with `Ctrl-C` or `Ctrl-Z` and `kill %1`.

-If you see some error messages, there is something wrong with your python setup
+If you see some error messages, there is something wrong with your python setup.

 Permanent installation